manelpuig/rUBot_gopigo_ws/Documentation/5_gopigo_projects.md

 ```shell
 catkin_create_pkg gopigo3_projects rospy std_msgs sensor_msgs cv_bridge
 ```
-This package is already created and ready to use it!
+This package is already created and ready to use it!.
+You have not to create it.

 We will perform some specific projects related to gopigo3 vision capabilities in a navigation process.